mbr84/symphony_takehome/README.md

 #BTW
 I webpack.
-To run, npm install, then run webpack to create bundle.js
+Clone, npm install, and webpack to run